Winter Visits | Franklin Park Zoo Skip main navigation

 Which animals am I likely to see?

-• Tropical Forest animals (50+ species of exotic animals including western lowland gorillas, ocelots, ring-tailed lemurs, Baird’s tapirs, pigmy hippopotamuses, free-flight birds, and more)
+- Tropical Forest animals (50+ species of exotic animals including western lowland gorillas, ring-tailed lemurs, Baird’s tapirs, pigmy hippopotamuses, free-flight birds, and more)

 Are there any animals that might not be on exhibit?

-When the temperature begins to drop, we’re often asked “What happens to the animals?”
-Many of the animals who call Franklin Park Zoo home are incredibly adaptable and can tolerate cold weather.
-These animals, like our lions, can be seen year-round.
+Many animals are incredibly adaptable and can tolerate cold weather.
+These animals, like our lion, can be seen year-round.
 But others aren’t as able to acclimate to the cold temperatures.
-When the temperature is too cold for them to enjoy their outdoor exhibit, they stay indoors in their warm, off-exhibit space.
+When the temperature is too cold for them to enjoy their outdoor habitat, they stay indoors in their warm, off-exhibit space.

-Aussie Aviary closes for the season at the end of September and reopens in the spring.
+Aussie Aviary closes for the winter season and reopens in the spring.
 On warmer days, it’s still possible to see birds in this exhibit space, although guests are not permitted to walk through.

-Giraffe are savannah animals and can’t tolerate harsh New England winters.
-When the temperature is too cold for our giraffe to be outside, they stay inside their heated barn.
+Giraffes are savannah animals and can’t tolerate harsh New England winters.
+When the temperature is too cold for our giraffes to be outside, they stay inside their heated barn.
 Warthogs are also inside keeping warm during the winter.
-Unlike our giraffe and warthogs, the zebras, wildebeests and ostrich can be seen on exhibit year-round as long as it’s not icy.
+Unlike our giraffes and warthogs, the zebras, Somali wild asses, wildebeests and ostrich can be seen on exhibit as long as it’s above 32 degrees and not icy.

-Kangaroos aren’t allowed outside if it’s below 40 degrees because they’re subject to frostbite, especially on the ears.
-Occasionally, they’re let out in mid-winter if there’s a stretch of mild weather.
+Red kangaroos aren’t allowed outside if it’s below 40 degrees because they’re subject to frostbite, especially on the ears.
+Occasionally, they can enjoy the outdoors if there’s a stretch of mild weather.
+Our gray kangaroos and wallabies will likely still be on exhibit or in their heated shelter (also on exhibit) in colder weather.

 Many other animals may be outdoors and on exhibit depending on weather conditions, particularly on milder winter days when the temperature is above freezing.